crashappsec/chalk/src/docs/guide-user-guide.md

 ### Mark Reporting

-As mentioned in the section [Marks versus reports](#marks-versus-reports), reports do not have to contain the same data as in chalk marks.
+As mentioned in the section [Marks Versus Reports](#marks-versus-reports), chalk reports do not have to contain the same data as in chalk marks.

 Currently, Chalk can generate reports when any of the following operations are performed: